Marrying femininity and leadership is not easy.

 The Science of The “Female Leader Curse”

-By “social price” I refer here as to being disliked and, possibly, socially marginalized and excluded.
+By “social price” I refer to being disliked for carrying herself with power and confidence.

-On the workplace, that might mean being passed up for promotions, being the first choice for getting fired or, in politics, that could mean not getting elected.
+In the workplace, that might mean being passed up for promotions.
+In politics, that could mean not getting elected.
+And in dating, that could mean being passed up for the more submissive woman.

 The female leader’s curse applies without women having to do anything.